 These holiday nuts are super easy to store!
 When pecans are completely cooled, add them to a sealed container or plastic Ziploc bag and simply leave them on your counter or in your pantry.
 Room temperature is recommended.
 They will last 1-2 weeks but are best the day or two after.

-They do NOT need to be refrigerated.
-But you CAN freeze them to extend their shelf-life for up to 6 weeks.
+These candies pecans do NOT need to be refrigerated.
+Since they're just made with sugar, you can leave them out at room temperature.
+You can freeze them to extend their shelf-life for up to 6 weeks if you prefer.

 Other Nut Options

 Candied pecans are just ONE of the many nuts you can candy.
 If you don't love pecans or want to use another nut, here are some other options:

 Or you can try mixing multiple types of nuts together!

 Pecans are NOT cheap so I don't like to waste ANY!

 I love adding any extras to my Cranberry Pecan Cheese Bites or using them in my Nut Cups.